ImperialCollegeLondon/pyrealm/README.md

 python setup.py sdist bdist_wheel
 ```

-and use
+Commit the version number change and then publish the branch

 ```
-git flow release publish x.y.z
+git commit -m "Version bump" pyrealm/version.py git flow release publish x.y.z
 ```

-to get the branch onto the origin and hence into Travis
+to get the branch onto the origin and hence into Travis.

 ### Use twine to check it passes onto testpypi